perishky/example-analysis/readme.md

 The main analysis script is `run-all.r`.

+File paths are set in config.yml.

 ```
-Rscript run-all.r
+Rscript run-all.r [configuration]
 ```

-File paths are set in config.yml.
+Configuration refers the particular configuration in config.yml to use.

 Assumes installation of the following R packages: